 4. Meditate to elevate

-Allow your mind to be present so it can rise into a space of awareness and self-control.
+Allow your mind to be present so it can rise into a space of awareness and self-control you can do this when you meditate at home.
 Take 5-10 minutes in the morning to breathe and center into the day.
 Your breath is the one thing that will always be in the present moment.
 The present moment is calm, beautiful and full of love.
 Arrive here when you wake up and connect with the endless amount of joy and abundance that is here, right now.

 5. Eat keto if mornings are hard